ansys/pyedb/doc/source/configuration/configuration_api_guide.rst

    * - ``cfg.setups.get("hfss_bb")``
      - The matching registered setup builder (``HfssSetupConfig``, etc.).

-Each ``get()`` call caches the result — calling it twice with the same name returns the same object.
-If the object was already registered (e.g. via ``add``), the cached entry is returned instead.
+Each ``get()`` call caches the result—calling it twice with the same name returns the same object.
+If the object was already registered (for example, via ``add``), the cached entry is returned instead.

 .. code-block:: python